-If the operand type is not fully identifiable, the character # cannot be used, with the following exception: The operand can be evaluated after BASE when a
+If the operand type is not known completely, the character # cannot be used, with the following exception: The operand can be evaluated after BASE when a

 structure or an internal table is constructed.

-The same descriptions apply as for the CREATE statements.
-Once an object
+The same descriptions apply as to the CREATE statements.
+Once an object is

-has been created, it is provided with values using the parameters in parentheses.
-The syntax used in pass by parameter depends on the type used.
-There are specialized categories of pass by parameter for complex types.
+created, it is provided with values using the parameters in parentheses.
+The syntax used in parameter passing depends on the type used.
+There are specialized categories of parameter passing for complex types.